Buying at Humbert & Ellis Ltd.

 Debit Card in Person and Credit Card in Person – we do not accept American Express

 Cheque by Prior Arrangement (items will be released for collection only after the cheque has cleared)

 Collection of Purchases:

+Please note furniture must be collected Mon – Fri 9am – 3pm the week after the auction.
+Furniture is kept in storage and is not available for viewing in the room and may not be accessible for collection outside of these days.
 Lots are available for collection throughout the sale (larger lots will have to wait until after the sale).
 Present your buyer number at the office when you have finished buying (allow 15 minutes for your lots to be processed) and you will be given an invoice.
 Once this has been checked and paid for in full, your invoice will be stamped enabling you to remove your items from the saleroom.
 A porter will check your items against the invoice for security.
 If a lot is marked SIA it is being sold ‘In Absentia’ you will not be able to collect on the day of the sale, we will call to arrange collection or delivery.
 NB: All items bought must be removed from the saleroom on day of sale unless by prior arrangement.
 Storage and handling charges will apply if items are left at the salerooms uncollected after seven days.
 Please Note: All purchasers must satisfy themselves as to the condition of every lot prior to purchase and removal.
 The Auctioneers offer no guarantee whatsoever.
 All goods are sold in accordance with the National Conditions of sale applying at the time of sale.